First Time Here?

 How can I have a growing relationship with Jesus Christ?

 The apostle John wrote, "Whoever has the Son, has the life."
 (I John 5:12) John refers to Jesus Christ as the Son of God who brings life to all who receive Him.
 To be a follower of Jesus Christ is to welcome Him into your heart and life, acknowledging that you are a sinner in need of God’s forgiveness, committing yourself then to follow Christ every day.
-If you are interested in talking with one of our ministers about your relationship with Jesus Christ, please contact Pastor Jim or Pastor Stephen and they will be glad to talk and pray with you further.
+If you are interested in talking with a minister about your relationship with Jesus Christ, please contact Pastor Stephen and he will be glad to talk and pray with you further.

 How can I get more information about Westwood?